 - 1. Being less than 18 years of age; - 2.
 A conviction of any criminal act, incl.
 DUI;

-- 3. Addiction to the use of intoxicating liquors or controlled substances at present or in the past; - 4.
-Not possessing 180-degree peripheral vision capacity.
+3. Addiction to the use of intoxicating liquors or controlled substances at present or in the past;

 A new class of paramedic students is enrolled once a year and begins summer semester.
 Applicants must minimally: